 Energy Efficiency Upgrade is Underway at Strathcona Gardens

-Two ice surfaces and building components (M&E) are currently in the process of a complete upgrade.
-The CO2 refrigeration system, high efficiency boilers, domestic hot water tanks and air handling units are part of the 4.6 million Energy Efficiency Upgrade funded through the Federal Gas Tax Fund.
+Two ice surfaces and mechanical & electrical building components are currently in the process of a complete upgrade.
+The new CO2 refrigeration plants, high efficiency boilers, domestic hot water tanks , air handling units and associated electrical work are part of the 4.6 million Energy Efficiency Upgrade Project (EEUP) funded through the Federal Gas Tax Fund.

 With today’s concern for the environment, energy efficiency and safety, CO2 (Carbon Dioxide) is now recognized as a much superior option over other synthetic refrigerants for these purposes.
-CO2 is a natural, non-toxic, non-flammable with no-net greenhouse effect.
-The switch out from an ammonia-based refrigeration system to a CO2 will make the Strathcona Gardens Recreation Complex the first facility in the province to make this conversion.
+CO2 is a natural, non-toxic, non-flammable with low global warming potential and zero ozone deplete potential.
+The switch out from an ammonia-based refrigeration system to a CO2 made the Strathcona Gardens Recreation Complex the first facility in the province to make this conversion.

-- Installations of the new CO2 refrigeration plants for Rod Brind’Amour arena and arena #2 are near completion (95%).
-Controls and commissioning in progress.
+• Installations of the new CO2 refrigeration plants for Rod Brind’Amour arena and arena #2 are completed.
+Testing and commissioning continues.

 Energy Recovery Loop: